 The publication will include a foreword by a renowned Cypriot expert to introduce the political and historical background and the social contexts.
 A chronology and a map provide further information.

-The book is scheduled to appear in 2018.
+The book is scheduled to appear in spring 2019.